woppaiazz/diet-tool/README.md

-sorry if i have bad struktur
+sorry if i have bad structure